philbertshea/tp/docs/UserGuide.md

-**Tip**: if you undo a command and run any other **valid** commands (including ignored command such as `list`), you will not be able to redo any of the old commands that you had just undo.
+**Tip**: if you undo a command and run any other **valid** commands (including ignored command such as `list`), you will not be able to redo any of the old commands that you had just undone.

 </box>